FAQ • Teens and Drugs • Types of DrugsOrder Form

 Regular use of depressants over time can result in physical and psychological addiction.
 People who suddenly stop taking large doses can experience withdrawal symptoms, including anxiety, insomnia, tremors, delirium, convulsions, and death.
 Babies born to mothers who abuse depressants may also be physically dependent on the drugs and show withdrawal symptoms shortly after they are born.
 Birth defects and behavioral problems also may result.

-Type What is it called?
 What does it look like?
-How is it used?

-Barbiturates Downers, Barbs, Blue Devils, Red Devils, Yellow Jacket, Yellows, Nembutal, Tuinals, Seconal, and Amytal Red, yellow, blue, or red and blue capsules Taken orally
+Downers, Barbs, Blue Devils, Red Devils, Yellow Jacket, Yellows, Nembutal, Tuinals, Seconal, and Amytal

-Methaqualone Qualudes, Ludes, Sopors Tablets Taken orally
+Qualudes, Ludes, Sopors

 Top